Best Crypto Cards in Costa Rica (2026)

 Crypto Card Regulation in Costa Rica

 Costa Rica has no specific crypto legislation.
 The BCCR (Banco Central de Costa Rica) has stated crypto is not legal tender but has not banned individual ownership or trading.
-The SUGEVAL (Superintendencia General de Valores) oversees securities markets, and the SUGEF (Superintendencia General de Entidades Financieras) regulates financial institutions, but neither has issued comprehensive crypto frameworks.
+The SUGEVAL (Superintendencia General de Valores) oversees securities markets, and the SUGEF (Superintendencia General de Entidades Financieras) regulates financial institutions, but neither has issued dedicated crypto frameworks.

 The regulatory approach is permissive by default.
 Costa Rica's Ley de Nomadas Digitales (Digital Nomad Law, 2022) attracts remote workers who commonly use crypto, and the government has not moved to restrict this activity.